 ANSWER: Hair porosity refers to your hair’s ability to retain moisture.
-Just like our skin, our hair also has a unique formation of pores that help it regulate how open or closed it is.
-High porosity means that your hair can quickly soak in moisture (but it also loses the same easily).
-Low porosity, on the other hand, means that your hair does not soak in moisture quickly (but when it eventually does, your hair can retain the moisture for long).
+Like our skin, our hair also has a unique formation of pores that help it regulate how open or closed it is.
+High porosity means that your hair can quickly soak in moisture (but it also loses the same quickly).
+On the other hand, low porosity means that your hair does not soak in moisture quickly (but when it eventually does, your hair can retain the moisture for long).
 A simple hair porosity test at home can help you understand what type of hair you have: Take a strand of hair and drop it into a cup or bowl of water.
-If the hair sinks immediately, you have high porosity hair; otherwise, if it stays afloat, you have low porosity hair.
+If the hair sinks immediately, you have high porosity hair; otherwise, you have low porosity hair if it stays afloat.
 High or low, whatever your porosity, expert advice on the best products and regimen will keep you on the right track.

 QUESTION 10: How often should I change my shampoo and conditioner?

-Honestly, if there are no drastic changes to how your hair looks and feels, there’s no need to change your products often.
-Remember that your hair gets accustomed to products in general, and so changing them frequently may have adverse effects.
+ANSWER: Honestly, if there are no drastic changes to how your hair looks and feels, it’s unnecessary to change your products often.
+Remember that your hair gets accustomed to products in general, so changing your hair care products may have adverse effects.
 Also, understand the types and functions of each product so you can know which one works best for your hair’s needs at any given time.
 For instance, hydrating shampoos and conditioners are best for dry hair, helping to moisturize and seal the hair cuticle while neutralizing shampoo helps to halt the process of chemical relaxers and balance the hair’s pH.
 Ultimately, there is no reason to make a change if there is no damage or distress done to your hair.